This website is intended for healthcare professionals only.

 Nearly a third of radiographers unsure how AI reaches decisions

-A survey has found that nearly a third of radiographers report being unsure as to how an artificial intelligence system makes its decisions
+A survey has found that nearly a third of radiographers report being unsure as to how an artificial intelligence system makes its decisions.

 In a survey of radiographers, nearly a third stated that they did not know how an artificial intelligence (AI) system made its decisions according to the results of a study by Irish and UK researchers.

-Despite representing a cost-effective service development, as with radiologists, there is a national shortage of radiographers in the UK, with 2021 report indicating that the average current UK vacancy rate was 10.5% as of November 2020.
+Despite representing a cost-effective service development, as with radiologists, there is a national shortage of radiographers in the UK, with a 2021 report indicating that the average current UK vacancy rate was 10.5% as of November 2020.

 To aid both radiologists and radiographers, in recent years there has been an increased use of artificial intelligence (AI) technologies for applications in radiology.
 Moreover, AI system interpretation of imaging is impressive, with one international study finding that an AI system’s ability to identify breast cancer maintained non-inferior performance and reduced the workload of the second reader by 88%.
 The introduction of AI systems therefore has the potential to help reduce any backlogs in unreported images.